 The Commission has developed a rolling three-year work program to deliver on its core functions.

 The Commission has a specific function to assess progress by all governments in achieving the objectives and outcomes in the National Water Initiative (NWI) every three years.
-Our first triennial assessment is due in 2014.
 We also deliver other assessment and monitoring reports to inform the triennial assessment and provide advice and recommendations to improve water management in Australia.

 The Commission has an ongoing audit function to report on the performance of all relevant bodies in implementing the Murray–Darling Basin Plan and associated water resource plans.
 Our goal is to improve public confidence, strengthen accountability and transparency, and promote more effective water resource management across the basin.